smargasyuk/RNAcontacts/README.md

 To make a test run, type

 ```
-make download
-make test
+snakemake --use-conda --configfile config/config.test.yaml -c8 test
 ```

-The script will download a toy dataset (sample sheet, truncated fastq files, genome, and genome annotation confined to the first 100MB of chr1), unpack, update the config file, and execute the pipeline.
+The rule will download a toy dataset (sample sheet, truncated fastq files, genome, and genome annotation confined to the first 100MB of chr1), unpack, and execute the pipeline.
 The output files in `results/test_hg19/test/contacts` will be compared to those provided in the archive.

 #### Run on full RIC-seq data

 Download the RIC-seq files for HeLa cell line from GEO repository [GSE127188](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE127188).
 Download the control RNA-seq files from ENCODE consortium [webpage](https://www.encodeproject.org/).

 The files are as follows:

 ```
   RNASeq_HeLa_total_rep1:
-    - fastq/ENCFF000FOM.fastq
+    - ENCFF000FOM.fastq.gz
-    - fastq/ENCFF000FOV.fastq
+    - ENCFF000FOV.fastq.gz
   RNASeq_HeLa_total_rep2:
-    - fastq/ENCFF000FOK.fastq
+    - ENCFF000FOK.fastq.gz
-    - fastq/ENCFF000FOY.fastq
+    - ENCFF000FOY.fastq.gz
   RIC-seq_HeLa_rRNA_depleted_rep1:
-    - fastq/SRR8632820_1.fastq
+    - SRR8632820_1.fastq.gz
-    - fastq/SRR8632820_2.fastq
+    - SRR8632820_2.fastq.gz
   RIC-seq_HeLa_rRNA_depleted_rep2:
-    - fastq/SRR8632821_1.fastq
+    - SRR8632821_1.fastq.gz
-    - fastq/SRR8632821_2.fastq
+    - SRR8632821_2.fastq.gz
 ```

+Put the files somewhere, fill the sample sheet (described in [Settings](config/README.md)), and run the pipeline.

 ### Step 5: Investigate results

 The output of the pipeline consists of the following files:

 + `results/{genome}/{project}/{sample}/contacts` is the list of contacts and their respective read counts in tsv format (columns 1-3 and 4-6 are the contacting coordinates, column 7 is read count).
 + `results/{genome}/{project}/views/global/contacts.bed` is the BED12 file with contacts on the same chromosome and length less than the threshold defined in `config`.

-This file for HeLa experiment is available at [10.5281/zenodo.6511343](https://zenodo.org/record/6511343).
+These files for HeLa experiment are available at [10.5281/zenodo.6511342](https://doi.org/10.5281/zenodo.6511342).